stevana/stateful-pbt-with-fakes/README-unprocessed.md

 one might wonder why we cannot do the same for stateful and parallel testing?

-The experience reports, that we've mentioned above, usually contain some novelty (which warrents publishing a new paper) rather than general advice which can be done with the vanilla stateful and parallel testing features.
+The experience reports, that we've mentioned above, usually contain some novelty (which warrants publishing a new paper) rather than general advice which can be done with the vanilla stateful and parallel testing features.
 Furthermore they require buying a Quviq license in order to reproduce the results, a show stopper for many people.